gimlet-io/gimlet-documentation/src/pages/blog/the-ultimate-gitops-repository-structuring-guide.md

 - Developers who are developing the application may not be the same individuals who push to production environments.
 - A cleaner audit log with only configuration changes in the Git history.
-- Common repository structures that we discuss in this chapter are also enabled by the separation.
+- The common repository structures that we discuss in this chapter are also enabled by the separation.

 ### Monorepo - Folder per environment
 A monorepo is a single git repository that contains all the deployment manifests for both applications and infrastructure components for all environments.